This is a well-written post with many excellent suggestions for journalists covering homelessness in the media.

 –Peter and the Seal by Rick de Haas

 If you are truly trying to help someone facing a serious financial crisis and potential homelessness, then begin by familiarizing yourself with the realities of poverty.
-In the United States there are resources available, but they are limited.
+In the United States, there are resources available, but they are limited.
 Extremely limited.
 That means survival depends on multiple factors, including: 1) identifying available resources by researching local agencies and organizations, 2) applying for said resources and 3) finding alternative resources.

 Anyone who has survived poverty or homelessness for any amount of time is acutely aware of the power held by those who make resource-distribution decisions, and the frequency with which said decisions are based on a subjective opinion about the recipient’s relative worth.
-This is an unfortunately reality born out of extremely limited resources.
+This is an unfortunate reality born out of extremely limited resources.
 No matter how altruistic a social worker or non-profit volunteer is, when a program has enough money to cover the needs of 100 people and it receives 500+ applications, decisions must be made.

 Also, keep in mind that many non-profits are provided opportunities to collaborate with wealthy benefactors or other organizations on a limited basis.
 These are purposely unadvertised programs made available to ‘hand picked’ clients.
 Effectively, they will examine the people who have applied for publicly advertised programs and select those who are considered a good fit.